KiddKailash/LearnABLE/frontend/README.md

 If you encounter any issues:

 1. Clear the npm cache: `npm cache clean --force`
-2. Delete node_modules and reinstall: `rm -rf node_modules && npm install`
+2. Delete node_modules and reinstall: `rm -rf node_modules && rm package-lock.json && npm install`
 3. Check the console for error messages
 4. Ensure all environment variables are properly set